sagemath/sagewiki_to_gh-2022-10-10/gsoc10.md

 Several one-off translations have been done ([[http://math1.skku.ac.kr/|Korean]];
 [[http://groups.google.com/group/sage-devel/browse_thread/thread/3c583014d2132cc4/|Russian]])
-involved going through source code and translating each string individually.
+these translations involved going through source code and translating each string individually.
 The goal of the Sage project is to produce a viable alternative to Maple, Mathematica, Magma, and Matlab; having the user interface available in non-English languages would have a tremendous